 Take the case of our sporty children.
 Even after three sprint-distance swim events, they understandably crave a refreshing beyond-water drink while sitting in the extremely humid, hot mid-Atlantic sun, watching their teammates swim.

-Here are two delicious and simple recipes for homemade sports drinks.
+Here are two delicious and simple homemade electrolyte drink recipes.
 The first uses herbal tea as the base, and the second uses coconut water.

 Mint and Lemon Infused Tea-based Sports Drink